Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Numerical Optimal Control

 \section{Numerical Optimal Control}

-Finding a function $\phi(\chi)$ to suppress all error terms caused by noise and crosstalk in a straightforward manner is challenging.
-However, leveraging their analytical expressions, gradient-based numerical methods can minimize these terms using automatic differentiation tools.
-In this work, we use JAX for numerical optimization.
+Finding a function $\phi(\chi)$ to suppress all error terms caused by noise and crosstalk in a straightforward manner is generally challenging.
+However, leveraging their analytical expressions, gradient-based numerical methods can efficiently minimize these terms.
+In this work, we employ automatic differentiation tools implemented in JAX for numerical optimization.

 We numerically optimize the control pulse to implement the single-qubit X-rotation gate, $R_{X_{\text{target}}}(\Phi)$, where $X_{\text{target}}$ is the Pauli-X operator for the target qubit.
 This is done by constructing the function $\phi(\chi;\Vec{b})$ (simplified as $\phi(\chi)$), with $b_i$'s being adjustable parameters.
 The function satisfies the following boundary conditions: